 [1] 128.8837

-function instead.
+Reproducible workflow (2024 update).
+The packfor package is no longer available, so I have updated my methods to use vegan’s ordiR2step() function instead.
 This function is a stepwise model selection procedure that uses adjusted R2 as the criterion (as in packfor) for selecting the best model.
-I run the forward selection procedure on the full model and retain the significant (‘best’, reduced) MEMs in the final model.
-I then use only the retained MEMs in subsequent steps.
+I run forward selection on the full model and retain the significant (‘best’, reduced) MEMs.
+Only the retained MEMs are used in the later steps.

 R2.adj Df AIC F Pr(>F)